The No-Drama Republican Who's Become A Rising Star Inside Trump's White House

 DeStefano has earned a reputation for tackling tricky jobs in politics.
 When Pryce was facing a brutal reelection race in 2006, GOP leaders were nervous her team lacked the high-end political chops to survive a Democratic wave.
 DeStefano, who served as coalitions director for the Pryce-led House Republican Conference, was called in as campaign manager.
 Pryce won by 1,062 votes.

 “They sent him here to get things organized.
-And that’s a difficult thing to do in Columbus, where you have all these all these super-geniuses,” said Matt Borges, a longtime Republican strategist in Ohio.
+And that’s a difficult thing to do in Columbus, where you have all these super-geniuses,” said Matt Borges, a longtime Republican strategist in Ohio.
 “But Johnny did it, and he won.”

 The victory impressed Boehner.
 Then the House minority leader, the Ohioan brought DeStefano into his inner circle.
 For the next six years, DeStefano held a variety of key jobs at the Capitol and in the wider political network of Boehner Land.
 Later, in the speaker’s office, he handled member services.
 Often that meant DeStefano was the bearer of bad news, like when a lawmaker didn’t get a preferred committee assignment or some other plum from Boehner.